kiali/kiali.io/content/en/docs/Tutorials/tempo/02-kiali-tempo-integration.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.12.0/cert-manager.yaml
 ```

 Install the operator.
-It is important to download a version >=3.0.
+It is important to download a version 3.0 or higher.
 In previous versions, the zipkin collector was not exposed, there was no way to change it as it was not defined in the CRD.

 ```
 kubectl apply -f https://github.com/grafana/tempo-operator/releases/download/v0.3.0/tempo-operator.yaml